adaptive-democracy/hopeful-path/book/voting-methods.md

 Approval Voting isn't *perfect*, but only because it doesn't solve *all* the problems with our current elections.
 It does however solve the critical strategic voting problem, all without introducing any *new* problems.
 It is strictly better than Plurality Voting.

 The remaining problems with our elections are much trickier to solve.
-We have some ideas for voting methods that possibly could (such as Persistent Quadratic Voting which we'll detail later in the book), but those methods are much more complex and difficult to administer.
+We have some ideas for voting methods that possibly could (such as Adaptive Quadratic Voting which we'll detail later in the book), but those methods are much more complex and difficult to administer.
 For now, the absolute best option we have is Approval Voting.

 # What about Ranked Choice Voting?